STRETCH-OB

 STRETCH-OB Program Heading link

-STRETCH-OB residents will complete a minimum of 50 C-sections as first assistant and 20 C-sections as primary surgeon.
-Residents will participate in a rural surgical obstetrics rotation for one month in each of their PGY2 and PGY3 years.
+STRETCH-OB residents will complete a minimum of 50 C-sections as first assistant, 50 C-sections as primary surgeon and 100 vaginal deliveries.
+Residents will participate in a rural rotation as a family medicine provider of obstetrics care for one month in each of their PGY2 and PGY3 years and a rural gynecology rotation in their PGY3 year.

 These rotations can be selected from our rural partner sites, Gibson Area Hospital (Gibson City, IL), Katherine Bethea Shaw Hospital (Dixon, IL), Freeport Health Network (Freeport, IL), Regional Medical Center (Manchester, IA), HSHS St. Francis (Litchfield, IL) or OSF St. Mary Medical Center (Galesburg, IL).